Connecting Koitalel Arap Samoei University College

 The highly anticipated Koitalel Samoei University College is finally taking form after its launch kicked off in June 2017.
 Located in Nandi County, Mosop Subcounty, the new Campus is a Constituent College of University of Nairobi, and shall become the first public University in Nandi County.

-About 10,000 students are expected to enroll once the ongoing renovations at the former Mosoriot Teachers College (where Campus is now based) are completed around May 2018.
+About 10,000 students are expected to enroll once the ongoing renovations at the former Mosoriot Teachers College (where Campus is now based) are completed at around May.
 The ICT Centre, in conjunction with KENET is facilitating the development of the required network infrastructure and management information systems at the University College.

 The groundbreaking connection to KENET’s Education and Research Community will enable the Institution to kickstart learning and research as well as create opportunities for collaboration in myriad ways.
 KENET plans to have the University college connected to high speed Internet in 3 weeks’ time, and once the connection is completed, the University will enjoy speeds of up to 100 Mbps.